 11. How do I make an appointment?

-To schedule an appointment a student can do any of the following: call (865)471-3350, email the counselors firstname.lastname@example.org and email@example.com or come by counseling services located in the Kathleen Manley Building next to Burnett residence hall.
-In the event one might suspect a potential life threatening emergency students should call 911 and then 24/7 Safety and Security cell phone (865)548-9067.
-Hours of operation are Monday - Friday, 8:00 a.m. – 4:30 p.m., except during designated school holidays and/or school closings due to weather.
+To schedule an appointment a student can do any of the following: call (865)471-3350, email the counselors firstname.lastname@example.org, email@example.com, firstname.lastname@example.org or come by Counseling Services located in the Kathleen Manley Building next to Burnett residence hall.
+In the event one might suspect a potential life-threatening emergency students should call 911 and then 24/7 Department of public safety cell phone (865)548-9067.
+Hours of available appointments are Monday - Friday, 8:00 a.m. – 4:00 p.m., with flexibility except during designated school holidays and/or school closings due to weather.

-Aside from individual, couple and group counseling services, counseling services offers mental health screenings online, information and referrals to on- or off-campus resources, CLW’s, stress relief activities ( “Puppies and Sno-Cones” and “Let it Out”), teach classes, along with presentations/workshops.
+Aside from individual, couple and group counseling services, Counseling Services offers mental health screenings online, information and referrals to on- or off-campus resources, CLW’s, stress relief activities, teach classes, along with presentations/workshops.

 As part of our campus suicide and violence prevention efforts, Counseling Services offers a QPR "Question, Persuade, and Refer" training for interested groups.
 Please contact us to schedule a time for the training.